Currahee Mountain: Geography

+The mountain is referenced in Tom Hanks' and Steven Spielberg's television miniseries Band of Brothers depicting Paratroopers from E Company, 2-506th Parachute Infantry Regiment running up and down Currahee.
+However, the scenes that referenced Currahee Mountain were filmed in Bourne Wood.

 The Colonel Robert F. Sink memorial trail follows Currahee Mountain Road from the site of former Camp Toccoa to the summit of Currahee Mountain.
 The start of the trail is marked by a commemorative plaque dedicating the trail to "Col. Bob" Sink from the Five-O-Sinks (506th Parachute Infantry Regiment Association).
 The trail is currently the venue for the Annual Currahee Challenge, a 3 mi and 6 mi race on the mountain that occurs in the fall.

 The first Saturday of June has a run called the "D-Day Run" held by the Camp Toccoa at Currahee organization.

 The mountain is a popular destination for rock climbing and rappelling.

 One of the radio towers at the top holds NOAA Weather Radio station WWH24, serving parts of northeast Georgia and upstate South Carolina from NWS Greer.